fabiograssiotto/Filmic-Tonemapping-ReShade/README.md

+# Code changed to allow for HDR color spaces.
+For now it supports scRGB on the Narkowicz shader.

 # Filmic-Tonemapping-ReShade
 Gamma-correct filmic tonemapping shaders for ReShade.
 Includes the Uncharted 2 tonemap, a simplified Haarm-Pieter Duiker and different variants on ACES and Reinhard implementations.